jangler/oracles-randomizer/README.md

 command prompt or ask a friend.
 Replace command prompt with Unix shell if you're on macOS.

-**Q: The item in the hero's cave was the (shovel/bracelet/boomerang), and it doesn't wake up the Maku Tree.
+**Q: The item in the Hero's Cave was the (shovel/bracelet/boomerang), and it doesn't wake up the Maku Tree.
 Am I softlocked?**

 A: Use bombs, which you can buy in the Horon Village shop.